 You can give them a description (hover the question mark to see it).

 You can decide whether the field should be visible on a card tile (like in the

 My task section) or not.

-Sometimes (depending on the type), you can set a default value to an attribute.
+Sometimes (depending on the type), you can set a default value to a field.

-Here is a complete list of all the possible attributes:
+Here is a complete list of all the possible fields:

 Date: day, month, year and optionnaly hours and minutes (used in calendar and timeline view)

 Files: multiple attached files from devices or urls